Trade Schools, Colleges and Universities

 The GED has long been the standard route to a high school equivalency credential.
 Most (though not all) states accept the GED, and many adult education providers offer courses to help you prepare for the exams.

-However, depending on where you live, you may have other options:
+However, depending on where you live, you may have other options, including the following:

 • The High School Equivalency Test (HiSET) was designed to test students' abilities in the academic areas that typically make up the high school curriculum: math, science, social studies, reading comprehension, and writing.
 Questions are either essay-style or multiple-choice.
 The HiSET is available in both digital and paper formats (unlike the GED, which is entirely computer-based).